jaysiegers/ChordClout/README.md

 - Firebase ( for backend as a service )
 - Firebase ( for cloud hosting database )

-## Run The web 💻
+## Run in Local Machine 💻
 1. Install Node.js and React
 2. Clone this repository https://github.com/jaysiegers/ChordClout.git
 3. Open your VSC and select chordclout/frontend directory
 4. Install all the requirements and library
-6. Go to the frontend directory
+5. Go to the frontend directory
-8. Run the program using 'npm run dev'
+6. Run the program using 'npm run dev'
-9. Open your localhost:3000
+7. Open your localhost:3000

-## Web Video 📀